masonfmatthews/exomemex_api/README.md

 Exomemex API
 ======

 Exomemex is an app which allows to people to offload their thoughts and memories in a digital form via audio recordings so that they can be accessed later.
-A users of the system might be recording someone else, and might be listening to someone else.

 API Technologies Used: